Skip to content

 Within an organization, preferred outcomes are not always the same.
 Sometimes you want to stay steady, sometimes you want bold change or accomplishment.

-You might try key performance indicators (KPIs) to measure individual and team performance using established metrics as a comparison.
-KPIs are great for repeat projects, scaling projects, and tracking how the project is progressing.
-They are defined by what, why, how, who, and when.
+There are times when using executive assistant key performance indicators (KPIs) to measure individual and team performance using established metrics as a comparison is optimal.
+Key performance indicators for executive assistants are great for repeat projects, scaling projects, and tracking how the project is progressing.
+An executive assistant KPI is defined by what, why, how, who, and when.

 OKRs, however, push the envelope and encourage more ambitious achievement.
 When expanding your vision and creativity, or doing something big and bold with the project is what you want, OKRs are a better way to go.